 The Yellowknife International FIlm Festival (YKIFF) continues to grow strong as a hyper local Yellowknife event that considers its place within the circumpolar world.
 The festival is a 5 day event hosted at the Capitol Theatre in Yellowknife, NT.
 The festival is the most prestigious event for NWT filmmakers and media artists to premiere their works to a supportive and enthusiastic audience.
-The festival features short and feature length Documentaries, Dramas, video game, music and Digital-media performances.
+The festival features short, Mid and feature length Films, video games, music and Digital-media performances.

-The Yellowknife International Film Festival is in its 11th year, and is celebrating continued success and growth.
-Since its initial run in 2006, the festival has received an increasing amount of community support and has become Western Arctic Moving Pictures’ biggest annual event.
+The Yellowknife International Film Festival is in its 17th year, and is celebrating continued success and growth.
+Since its initial run in 2006, the festival has received an increasing amount of community support and has become Western Arctic Moving Pictures’ (WAMP) biggest annual event.

-YKIFF is looking for documentaries, dramatic, and interactive films from the global polar regions.
-This includes content from (produced in or by) or about the global polar regions including Canada, Russia, Scandinavia, Greenland, Iceland, and the United States (Northern States and Alaska).
+YKIFF is looking for documentaries, and scripted content from the global polar regions.
+This includes content from (produced in or by) or about the global polar regions including Canada, Russia, Scandinavia, Greenland, Iceland, and the United States (Alaska).
 Special consideration will be given to content from the Canadian Territories; the Northwest Territories, Yukon and Nunavut.
-We are also seeking a strong selection of Aboriginal content.
-Films can be either of short or feature length.
-Successful submissions will appear at YKIFF 2017, happening from October 25-29th.
+We are also seeking a strong selection of Aboriginal and Outdoor content.
+Films can be either of short, mid or feature length.
+Successful submissions will appear at YKIFF 2023, happening approximately November 1-5th.

 The Yellowknife International Film Festival is dedicated to showcasing the work of new and emerging talents, as well as the work of established filmmakers.
-The festival intends to continue providing a launching pad for new films and filmmakers from the north, all across Canada and beyond.
+The festival intends to continue providing a launching pad for new films and filmmakers from the north.
 The festival features screenings, workshops and discussions with both leading professionals and amateur filmmakers on a wide range of topics and themes.